mlaver/docker-pulsesecure-cert/README.md

 vpndocker stop

+Be sure to edit static routes, your dns servers,

 # Bad server cert:
 If the connect server has and insecure or self signed certificate you must follow a few more steps.
 The openconnect option --no-cert-check has been removed from the current version of openconnect, so we must obtain the server's cert fingerprint and pass it to openconnect.